lsst-sitcom/sitcomtn-037/index.rst

    Initial efforts should be focused on development of interfaces and not speed.
    Capabilities of each part can be expanded incrementally.
    Early testing can store metric values in the Butler.
-- Develop database(s) in Sasquatch for archiving the Rapid Analysis Metrics
+- Create a database in Sasquatch for recording the Rapid Analysis Metrics
 - Define alert framework for the alarming metrics and for when processed images are available

 Once the above are completed, then the following can be performed:

-- Record metrics in Sasquatch database
+- Record Rapid Analysis Metrics in the Summit Sasquatch instance
-- Synchronize between database instances at USDF and summit
+- Replicate Rapid Analysis Metrics from the Summit Sasquatch instance to the USDF Sasquatch instance
 - Start issuing alerts that metrics and processed images are available
-- Create visualizations w/ Chronograph, etc.
+- Create visualizations w/ Chronograf, etc.

 Tier 3:
 ^^^^^^^

 - Development of the Catcher
-- Performing daily DRP "next morning" single-frame processing at USDF.
+- Performing daily DRP "next morning" SFP at USDF.
   This capability is not required to support realtime decisions during nighttime operations.
   There is requirement to wait until the morning to begin reductions and in fact processing the results as the data streams in is preferred.
   Note that early runs can put data into the butler and can then be expanded to a database.